helm/helm/docs/rbac.md

 $ helm init --service-account tiller
 ```

-### Example: Deploy tiller in a namespace, restricted to deploying resources only in that namespace
+### Example: Deploy Tiller in a namespace, restricted to deploying resources only in that namespace

 In the example above, we gave Tiller admin access to the entire cluster.
 You are not at all required to give Tiller cluster-admin access for it to work.
 Instead of specifying a ClusterRole or a ClusterRoleBinding, you can specify a Role and RoleBinding to limit Tiller's scope to a particular namespace.